-ERR_CONNECTION_REFUSED on Chrome: What It Is and 11 Ways to Fix It
+ERR_CONNECTION_REFUSED on Chrome: What It Is and How to Fix It

-ERR_CONNECTION_REFUSED is an error message you might encounter when accessing a website using Google Chrome.
-Although frustrating, it usually indicates a client-side problem that you can easily fix.
+ERR_CONNECTION_REFUSED is an error message that you may see when using Google Chrome to access a website.
+Although frustrating, it usually indicates a client-side issue that is simple to resolve.

-This guide will explain what the ERR_CONNECTION_REFUSED error is and 11 methods to troubleshoot it.
+This guide will explain what the ERR_CONNECTION_REFUSED error is and how to troubleshoot it using 11 different methods.

 |Error variations||This site can’t be reached|